 The floating city of Venice looks like a picture postcard with crisscrossing canals, marvelous castles, ancient museums, cathedrals, art galleries, churches, and public squares.
-The attractions make for the most preferred places to see in Venice and cast a fervent charm on the tourists.
+The attractions make for the most preferred and best places to visit in Venice and cast a fervent charm on the tourists.

 25 Best Places To Visit In Venice

-Here is a quick list of the best places to visit in Venice that will make you come back again and again.
+Here is a quick list of the best places to visit in Venice, Italy, that will make you come back again and again.

 - Grand Canal

 - Rialto Bridge

 - Gallerie Dell’Accademia

 - Chiesa Della Madonna Dell’Orto